sahil-ahujaa/EC2017/README.md

 Features:<br/>
 -All events and professional shows listed, along with schedule.<br/>
 -Registration form for each event.<br/>
+-Verification of participant by OTP.<br/>
 -Tickets for registered events(QR Codes).<br/>
+-Ticket is also sent to Participant's E-mail Id.</br>
 -Map of YMCA with all important venues and places.<br/>
 -Notifications on event updates<br/>
 <br/>